Acizza/bcnotif/README.md

-# BcListeners
+# bc-listeners
-Runs on Linux and Windows 8+.
-Requires libnotify0.4-cil on Linux.
+Currently only runs on Linux.
+Requires libnotify0.4-cil.

 # Usage
 ```
-./BcListeners.exe <minimum listeners> <update time in minutes>
+./bc-listeners <minimum listeners to show feed> <update time in minutes>
 ```